WebAssembly/spec/document/core/exec/modules.rst

    S_{i+1}, a^n[i] &=& \F{allocx}(S_i, X^n[i], \dots)
    \end{array}

-Moreover, if the dots :math:`\dots` are a sequence :math:`A^n` (as for globals), then the elements of this sequence are passed to the allocation function pointwise.
+Moreover, if the dots :math:`\dots` are a sequence :math:`A^n` (as for globals or tables), then the elements of this sequence are passed to the allocation function pointwise.

 .. note::
    The definition of module allocation is mutually recursive with the allocation of its associated functions, because the resulting module instance :math:`\moduleinst` is passed to the function allocator as an argument, in order to form the necessary closures.